-Coho are a prized species targeted by shore anglers.
-Catching them from shore is possible because small groups of coho cruise the shoreline within the range of a competent cast.
+Coho salmon are a prized species targeted by shore anglers in the States bordering Lake Michigan, including Illinois, Michigan, Indiana, and Wisconsin.
+Catching them from shore is possible because small groups of Coho cruise the shoreline within the range of a competent cast.
 However, there is a low probability of casting a lure or other bait at the right time, range, location, and depth in order to intersect a small roaming school of salmon.
 This low likelihood of finding fish often results in a sparse yield for anglers using a conventional rod and reel to fish from the shore, or from a pier or jetty.

 In a nutshell, the land-based anchor of the PL is a five-gallon plastic bucket filled with water.
 A hand-held fire-extinguisher-based device is used to launch a weight 500 feet into the Lake.
 The weight is attached to a really long rubber band.
 The rubber band is attached to a fishing line which feeds from a spool which is attached to the bucket.
 Ten hooked leaders are attached at 6-8 foot intervals to the fishing line forward (toward land) of the rubber band.

 After firing off the PL, and letting the weight settle, the angler winds in the fishing line.
 The rubber band stretches.
 The line is wound-in up to the tenth leader (that which is closest to the weight).
 Each hook is baited, and the line is allowed to calmly retreat back into the water—pulled by the rubber band.
 When the PL is set (the rubber band stops pulling), the bell is connected to the line.
 The hooks are at different depths depending on their distance from shore—all depths are covered with baited hooks.

 When a fish is on the line the bell sounds, and then the fish is wound in.
 The hook is rebaited.
 Floats and weights are used fore and aft of the leader in order to make all ten hooks sit at the depth at which the fish was caught.